 - The Old Edwards Club golf course uses water stations to replace bottled water

 - Reuse of office paper for internal printing

-- Paper shredding, cardboard, glass, plastic and grease recycling bins resort-wide.
+- Paper shredding, cardboard, glass, plastic, and grease recycling bins property-wide.
 Packing materials reused or sent to Highlands Business Spot for recycling.

 - Water stations and reusable bottles replace plastic water bottles across the property

 - Optional linen change every other day offered to guests

 - Energy-efficient light bulbs